computesdk/evilGiraffe/README.md

 Packed with features like multi-model switching, chat saving, and a UI that doesn’t make your eyes bleed

 It’s for writers, tinkerers, curious humans, and people who love giraffes but also distrust the cloud.

+Important:
+You cannot use this app yet.
+It's under active development by one unpaid intern (me) and creatively guided by Garrison, who is entirely to blame.

 Current Status
 Not even close.